Best design review software in 2026 (for teams that ship faster)

 1. Set clear review objectives

-• What feedback you need (visual, functional, content?)
+• What feedback you need (visual polish, functionality, content accuracy?)

-• Who needs to review (stakeholders, clients, team?)
+• Who needs to review and in what order

 • Timeline and deadlines

-Pro tip: Include a brief with each review explaining what changed and what to focus on.
+Include a brief with each review explaining what changed since the last version and what to focus on.
+This alone prevents 50% of off-topic feedback.

 2. Organize by review phases